 3. The Adjustable Solution

 What if one saddle could fit your unique skeleton?
 That's the promise behind adjustable saddles.
 With a simple mechanism, you can change the width to match your specific sit bone spacing.
-This is a game-changer because it acknowledges a fundamental truth the industry long ignored: one size does not fit all.
+This is a game-changer because it acknowledges a truth the industry long ignored: one size does not fit all.

 How to Find Your Perfect, Numbness-Free Match